35 Sugariest Restaurant Meals on the Planet

 California Pizza Kitchen Waldorf Chicken Salad

 It sure sounds like the picture of good health—a salad of fresh apples, grapes, celery, walnuts, and blue cheese—but be cautious.
-The extra large portion combined with a sugary dressing means that you’ll be taking in too much sugar for a single sitting.
+The full-size portion combined with a sugary dressing means that you’ll be taking in too much sugar for a single sitting.

 IHOP Cupcake Pancakes